-- Stripped topsoil will be stockpiled from work areas (e.g. parking areas, electric conductor trenches, along access roads, equipment pads) and kept separate from other excavated material (rock and/or sub-soil) until the completion of the Facility for final restoration.
+- Stripped topsoil will be stockpiled from work areas (e.g., parking areas, electric conductor trenches, along haul roads, equipment pads) and kept separate from other excavated material (rock and/or sub-soil) until the completion of the Facility for final restoration.
 For proper topsoil segregation, at least 25 feet of additional temporary workspace (ATWS) will be provided along "open-cut" underground utility trenches.
 All topsoil will be stockpiled as close as is reasonably practical to the area where stripped/removed and will be used for restoration on that particular area.
-Any topsoil removed from permanently converted agricultural areas (e.g. permanent roads, etc.) will be temporarily stockpiled and eventually spread evenly in adjacent agricultural areas within the Facility's LOD; however not to significantly alter the hydrology of the area.
+Any topsoil removed from permanently converted agricultural areas (e.g., permanent roads, etc.) will be temporarily stockpiled and eventually spread evenly in adjacent agricultural areas within the Facility's LOD; however, not to significantly alter the hydrology of the area.
 Topsoil stockpile areas and topsoil disposal areas will be clearly designated in the field and on construction drawings; changes or additions to the designated stockpile areas may be needed based on field conditions in consultation with the EM.
-Sufficient LOD (as designated on the site plan or by the EM) area will be allotted to allow adequate access to the stockpile for topsoil replacement during restoration. - Topsoil stockpiles on agricultural areas left in place prior to October 31st will be seeded with Aroostook Winter Rye or equivalent at an application rate of three bushels (168 lbs.) per acre and mulched with straw mulch at rate of two to three bales per 1000 square feet. - Topsoil stockpiles left in place between October 31st and May 31st will be mulched with straw at a rate of two to three bales per 1000 square feet to prevent soil loss. - The surface of access roads located outside of the Facility's security fence and constructed through agricultural fields will be level with the adjacent field surface.
-If a level road design is not feasible, all access roads should be constructed to allow a farm crossing (for specific equipment and livestock) and to restore/ maintain original surface drainage patterns.
+Sufficient LOD area (as designated on the site plan or by the EM) will be allotted to allow adequate access to the stockpile for topsoil replacement during restoration. - Topsoil stockpiles on agricultural areas left in place prior to October 31 will be seeded with Aroostook winter rye or equivalent at an application rate of three bushels (168 pounds) per acre and mulched with straw mulch at rate of 2 to 3 bales per 1,000 square feet. - Topsoil stockpiles left in place between October 31 and May 31 will be mulched with straw at a rate of 2 to 3 bales per 1,000 square feet to prevent soil loss. - The surface of haul roads located outside the Facility's security fence and constructed through agricultural fields will be level with the adjacent field surface.

+If a level road design is not feasible, all haul roads should be constructed to allow a farm crossing (for specific equipment and livestock) and to restore/maintain original surface drainage patterns.